-Parents and community members participate in SSC, ELAC, and parent coffee hour to provide feedback to the school.
+Parents and community members participate in SSC, ELAC, and Pastries for Parents to provide feedback to the school and complete surveys.

-Teachers hold parent teacher conferences after the Fall I-Ready assessment result.
-Teachers keep in contact with parents via phone, class dojo, google classroom, and email to schedule meetings, discuss student progress, and student behavior.
-The programs and communications HKV utilizes for parent contact and engagement include; Parent coffee hours via Zoom, Class Dojo, Blackboard, school Marquee, Peachjar, and the schools website.
+Teachers hold parent-teacher conferences after the Fall I-Ready assessment result.
+Teachers contact parents via phone, class dojo, google classroom, and email to schedule meetings and discuss student progress and behavior.
+The programs and communications HKV utilizes for parent contact and engagement include; Parent coffee hours via Zoom, Class Dojo, Blackboard, school Marquee, Peachjar, and the school's website.
 We also communicate through staff by arranging parent meetings and direct phone calls home by counselors and the administration team.